 Qtparted is another wonderful tool for Linux partition.
 But unluckily, the complete development of the tool is still underway.
 Consequently, while applying, you might have some troubles while partitioning with this particular tool.
 Only the advanced users would be able to handle it as they know about the pros and cons of this software.
 But the overall performance of this tool while creating a partition is really praiseworthy.

-Partmod is a familiar tool for disk partition in Linux operating system.
+Partmod is a familiar tool for disk partition in the Linux system.
 This particular software is able to perform in several platforms.
 You can apply this tool to GPT disks too.
 The partitioning process becomes easier when you apply this tool on your device.
 The interface shows the detail conditions of the existing partitions and based on the view, you can take your decision.
 You can revise the partitions based on your needs and allocate spaces in each of your drives.

-Linux is one of the most reliable and fastest growing platforms in the world.
+Linux is one of the most reliable and fastest-growing platforms in the world.
 Hence, the necessity of the Linux Partition Manager cannot be denied at all.
 The Linux Partition Tool allows you to set the disk in a simple way so that you could have enough space while working.
 Often you might feel in trouble with your existing hard disk partitions.
 The disks may need more spaces for your ordinary use.
 And the Open Source Partition Software brings the tools for you absolutely free.
 You just need to download them and install on your devices.
 This is really a simple task.

-The amateur people with Linux would be greatly benefitted if they use any of the aforesaid partition tools during partitioning process.
+The amateur people with Linux would be greatly benefitted if they use any of the aforesaid partition tools during the partitioning process.
 The application of each of the process is easier and user-friendly.
 Therefore, you can rely on the Linux Partition Manager without any second thought.